 The British Broadcasting Corporation (BBC) provides this profile of the Mercosur trade bloc.
-This site includes an overview of the trade bloc's strengths, facts about members and leaders, and at large issues the bloc deals with.
+This site includes an overview of the trade bloc's strengths, facts about members and leaders, and large issues the bloc deals with.

 The Council on Foreign Relations is an independent, nonpartisan think tank and publisher.
 This site provides a report of Mercosur at a different angle including topics such as Mercosur’s political agenda, the implications of Venezuela joining as a full member, how Mercosur affects other trade blocs, and more.